 NOTE: If you make any changes to the accounts that already exist – i.e.: changing amounts or percentages, these accounts will NOT need to pre-note again.

 Pre-noting WILL occur if you add new accounts or accidentally remove the already listed accounts and add them back in or if you accidentally select submit without making any change.

 If there are two established deposit accounts and a third is added as new, the first two will remain intact for the payroll – only the new account will be submitted for pre-noting, not all three.

-Note: Any paper checks received should be deposited with a bank teller or at branch ATM.
+Note: Any paper checks received should be deposited with a bank teller or at a branch ATM.
 There is a possible error message, "insufficient funds", you may receive when trying to use a mobile deposit app or an ATM machine not located at a branch.
+Our checks are issued on a Bank of America account so this is a good option for cashing your check.